 Mold reproduces by releasing microscopic spores.
 You can’t see the initial growth because it starts so small.
 Once mold patches become visible in your air ducts or around vents, you have an air quality problem.
 Moldy air circulating through your home can impact your health.

 You may notice a stale or musty odor filling your house when you run the air conditioner.
 The bad smell can range from mildly unpleasant to almost foul.
 If the smell goes away when the central air or heat is off, you have a sure sign of mold in the ducts.
 Even if an odor has not developed, the mold will continually release spores into your air.
 Symptoms of indoor mold exposure include:

 - Itchy eyes

 Prevent Mold in Your Air Conditioner Ducts With Seasonal Maintenance

 An air conditioner maintenance plan from Oliver offers an excellent way to help protect your system and indoor air quality.
 We know that it’s easy to forget your heating or cooling system until a problem develops.
-That’s why we have affordable maintenance plans to ensure you get the annual service your system requires.
+That’s why we have the Oliver Peace of Mind Membership to ensure you get the annual service your system requires.

 We can keep your equipment running smoothly.
 Regular cleaning and prompt repair of failing parts result in greater energy efficiency and optimal cooling.
 We’ll fix problems that could trigger mold growth before you smell it or feel sick.
 Contact us today for more information about our professional duct cleaning service or our HVAC maintenance plan.